 -

-For a full overview of how respite fits alongside other options, see our guide to 5 types of eldercare in Singapore.
+For how respite fits the wider menu, see 5 types of eldercare in Singapore.

 Reactive triggers